 Taxes

-Property taxes (comprised of residential, commercial, industrial and other tax classes) are our main source of revenue.
+Property taxes (comprised of residential, commercial, industrial and other tax classes) is the City's main source of revenue.
 They allow us to provide the important municipal programs and services you value and expect.

 Calculation of Property Taxes

-If you haven't paid your taxes for 2 years, your property is eligible for tax sale by the municipality and you are responsible for our fees and cost for all notices sent to inform you of this matter.
+If you haven't paid your taxes for 2 years, your property is eligible for tax sale by the municipality and you are responsible for the City’s fees and cost for all notices sent to inform you of this matter.

 Payment options